October 28, 2022

 Force exists for the current Iranian protests, in what ways does the situation fall short of Meta’s

-4. Has Meta recently solicited the input of the Iranian community concerning its content moderation
+bar for setting one up? - Has Meta recently solicited the input of the Iranian community concerning its content moderation

 policies?
 If so, how does it plan to incorporate this feedback into its practices?